Osmosis and Salt and Saline

 In order to understand the science of pigment lightening in the skin and osmosis we will first need to understand some important things about cells.

 The cells in our bodies are surrounded by a wall-like structure called a cell membrane.
 The cell membrane is found in all cells and separates the interior of the cell from the outside environment.
-The cell consists of a semipermeable membrane which regulates the transport of materials entering and exiting the cell.
-It is essential for cell survival and function, allowing cells to maintain their internal environment, taking in necessary substances, and expeling waste.
+The cell consists of a semipermeable membrane which regulates the transportation of materials entering and exiting the cell.
+This membrane is essential for cell survival and function, allowing cells to maintain their internal environment, taking in necessary substances, and expelling waste.

-Osmosis is the movement of water molecules across the semipermeable membrane from an area of low solute concentration to an area of high solute concentration.
+Osmosis is the movement of water molecules across the semipermeable membrane from an area of low solute (less salty) concentration, to an area of high solute (more salty) concentration.
 This natural process aims to equalise the concentrations on both sides of the membrane.

 How this process is relevant to the salt and saline technique for lightening pigment in the skin.

-Implanting the Saline Solution: By introducing a salt solution (which has a high solute concentration) into the skin, we create an environment where the solution outside the cells has a much higher concentration than inside the cells.
+Implanting a saline solution: By introducing a salt solution (which has a high solute concentration) into the skin, we create an environment where the solution outside the cells has a much higher concentration than inside the cells.

-Osmotic Effect: Because of this concentration difference, the cells react to balance it.
-Water inside the cells moves out toward the area of high salt concentration.
+Osmotic effect: Because of this concentration difference, the cells react and create balance.
+Water inside the cells moves out towards the area of high salt concentration.

 Pretty clever!
 This natural balancing act allows us to harness the body’s own mechanisms to lighten pigment effectively using a simple saline solution.